lethaldemon/cp4wa-lab/mm/ref/README.md

 ## Metric Manager.
 ### Reference: Metric Manager Terminology and Concept.

-Some of the concepts of Metric Manager.
+Some of the terminologies and concepts of Metric Manager.

 - __Aggregation Interval__, The aggregation interval is the period by which metric data is grouped to be aggregated.
 Data is normalized to the same interval so the algorithms can process it.
 Usually, the aggregation interval needs to be set to the data collection interval or to the smallest common multiple of data collection intervals if several data sources are fed to a single algorithm.
 Typical values are 5 minutes, 15 minutes, or 1 hour.
 - __Analytics Model__.
 The analytics model learns behavior and automatically detects trends and behavior of metrics and resources using custom algorithms developed in conjunction with research from the Watson project.